-Fox Business Network's Lou Dobbs Tonight Defeats CNBC's The Kudlow Report for the Third Quarter
+FOX Business Network's Lou Dobbs Tonight Defeats CNBC's The Kudlow Report for the Month of October

-NEW YORK--(BUSINESS WIRE)-- FOX Business Network's (FBN) Lou Dobbs Tonight beat CNBC's The Kudlow Report in the coveted advertising demo of persons aged 25-54 for the entire third quarter of 2012 as well as the month of September, according to Nielsen Media Research.
-The victory marks the first quarterly win for the 7 PM/ET program anchored by Lou Dobbs since launching in March of 2011.
+NEW YORK--(BUSINESS WIRE)-- FOX Business Network's (FBN) Lou Dobbs Tonight earned its highest rated month in October 2012, topping CNBC's The Kudlow Report in both total viewers and the coveted advertizing demo of person aged 25-54, according to Nielsen Media Research.
+The victory marks the first monthly win in both total viewers and in the demo for the 7 PM/ET program since launching in March 2011.

 Caley Cronin, 212-301-3972